 - Cyber-security: With increased connectivity, networking and integration, it’s increasingly important for businesses to ensure high levels of cybersecurity, as the risk of a potential cyber-attack grows alongside.
 A simple security breach could be able to do unimaginable damages to business operations.

-- Big Data Analytics: Big Data & Analytics refers to the complex process of acquiring data, such as customer preferences and choices, market trends, and what consumers are searching for.
-Big data analytics help businesses to make smart decisions based on predictive analysis and statistical algorithms.
+- Big Data Analytics: Big Data Analytics: Big Data & Analytics refers to the complex process of acquiring data, such as customer preferences and choices, market trends, and what consumers are searching for.
+Big data visualization importance help businesses to make smart decisions based on predictive analysis and statistical algorithms.

 - Additive Manufacturing: Additive manufacturing is the process of producing in-house items at a lower cost.
 In simple terms, organizations would be able to develop a customized product as per their own requirements, instead of outsourcing.
 3-D printing allows developers to create a prototype and develop individual components.